RSS

 The Lady of Pain.

-If there’s a weakness to the Planescape set, it’s that it spends so much time on Sigil that it doesn’t have enough space left over for all those other planes of existence that were supposed to be the whole point of the endeavor.
+If there’s a weakness to the Planescape set, it’s that it spends so much space on Sigil that it doesn’t have enough left over for all those other planes of existence that were supposed to be the whole point of the endeavor.
 Instead of offering a wide-open set of possibilities, it can feel paradoxically claustrophobic, like the crowded filthy alleyways of the city itself.

 So, had things turned out just a little bit differently, Planescape would be fondly remembered today only by a few tabletop nostalgics as a piece of work of unusual vision that never got its due.
 Instead, though, it went on to become a landmark of another stripe, in a different medium entirely.